themanaworld/policies/policies/privacy-policy.md

 control in case of the need for assistance regarding their usage.

-Our services typically offer the users "accounts", which they may register provided your consent and acceptance of this privacy policy and our terms of use.
+Our services typically offer the users "accounts", which they may register provided your consent and acceptance of this Privacy Policy and our terms of use.

 Do note that some services like repositories, wikis and forums may collect data subject to the DMCA under an irrevocable license terms, such as the GNU General Public License version 2 or later.
-This privacy policy does not superseed nor prevail over the license terms, except when required by law.
+This Privacy Policy does not superseed nor prevail over the license terms, except when required by law.

 ### Information TMW Forums collect